Your credit score is one of the most important pieces of your overall financial equation. However, it’s certainly not the only piece.

 One way to learn your credit score is to apply for a loan.
 In most cases, the lender will tell you your score when you apply.
 It surprises many people to learn that each of the three credit bureaus must provide a copy of your credit report upon request once per year, free of charge.

 However, this will not include your FICO score.
 That will be available for purchase when you request a copy of your report.
-A good place to go to request your credit report is through this page.

 What factors impact my credit score?